wildtechgarden/server-alpine-linux-docs4web/src/howtos/add-etckeeper-git-remote.md

    etckeeper commit "Enable push to gitserver (origin) on commit"
    ```

-   You should be prompted for the necessary credentials, and if entered corectly you should see the usual git push messages on the console.
+   You should be prompted for the necessary credentials, and if entered correctly you should see the usual git push messages on the console.

 ## Finally, commit to LBU